Records with Sonobeat in 1971

 No commercial releases on Sonobeat Records

-The Kingfish session master includes nine songs: five vocals (all featuring Bob on lead) and four instrumentals, although it's not clear whether any or all of the instrumentals are intended as musical beds for vocals that are never overdubbed.
+The Kingfish half-inch 4-track master tape includes nine tracks: five vocals (all featuring Bob on lead) and four instrumentals, although it's not clear whether any or all of the instrumentals are the musical beds for vocals that are never overdubbed.
 The tracks are recorded at Sonobeat's studio in the KVET Building on North Lamar in Austin.
 Unfortunately, the names of the songs, composers, and other musicians in the band are not documented in the Sonobeat archives, but we believe some if not all songs are Bob Brown originals, since 1 to 3, the "B" side of Sonobeat's Conqueroo single, is his composition.

 With Kingfish, Bob briefly explores a musical genre into which The Conqueroo has occasionally cautiously dipped: country-rock.
 There are no stereo mix-downs of the Kingfish material in the Sonobeat library, although the master is recorded on Sonobeat's half-inch 4-track Scully 280 tape deck, so in 2014 we make new stereo mixes from which the excerpts below are taken.

 Bob Brown: guitar and vocals

 Nine unidentified songs (five vocals and four instrumentals)

 Produced and engineered by Bill Josey Sr.

 Recorded at Sonobeat's North Lamar studio in the KVET Building in Austin, Texas, between January and September 1971